 Open Access Collections

-This collection includes the records of the AIDS Legal Referral Panel, an organization founded in 1983 that connects people with AIDS and volunteer lawyers willing to donate time and expertise in order to assist them with matters including creating wills, durable powers of attorney, health care documentation, and other legal paperwork.
-Also included in this collection are materials from the Women’s AIDS Network, the primary player in getting AIDS organizations and physicians to address issues related to women infected, or at risk of contracting, HIV.
+This collection includes the records of the AIDS Legal Referral Panel, an organization founded in 1983 that connects people with AIDS and volunteer lawyers.
+Also included are materials from the Women’s AIDS Network, the primary player in getting AIDS organizations and physicians to address issues related to women infected, or at risk of contracting, HIV.
 The collection is housed on Calisphere.

-Randy Shilts (1951 – 1994) was a prominent, openly gay journalist and author.
-A freelance television and newspaper reporter in the San Francisco Bay Area, Shilts covered issues facing local LGBTQ communities, most notably the AIDS epidemic in the 1980s.
-Shilts published three books: The Mayor of Castro Street: The Life and Times of Harvey Milk (1982), And the Band Played On: Politics, People, and the AIDS Epidemic (1989), and Conduct Unbecoming: Gays and Lesbians in the U.S. Military, Vietnam to the Persian Gulf (1993).
-Linda Alband was Shilts’ longtime friend and his business manager for the last five-and-a-half years of his life.
-The Linda Alband collection of Randy Shilts materials documents Shilts’ personal and political work, and dates from 1966–1999.
-Linda Alband assembled the materials in the collection during Shilts’ life and after his death, working to preserve his legacy.
+Randy Shilts (1951–1994) was a prominent, openly gay journalist and author.
+As a freelance reporter in the San Francisco Bay Area, Shilts covered issues facing local LGBTQ communities, most notably the AIDS epidemic in the 1980s.
+Linda Alband was Shilts’ longtime friend and his business manager for the last five and a half years of his life.
+The collection documents Shilts’ personal and political work, and dates from 1966–1999.
+Linda Alband assembled the materials during Shilts’ life and after his death.
 The collection is housed on Calisphere.

 Sue Rochman is a freelance health journalist from the San Francisco Bay Area specializing in oncology and HIV.
 These files contain her research and notes on HIV/AIDS and prison populations.
 Materials include correspondence from prisoners and prison activists, published articles, reports by government agencies and non-profit organizations, and handwritten notes from interviews, conversations, and readings.
 Most pertain to prisons in New York, California, Florida, Texas, Missouri, Louisiana, and Alabama and were created between 1988 and 1991.
 The collection is housed on Calisphere.

-The Lou Sullivan Correspondence collection includes letters between Lou and various medical professionals, colleagues, and friends.
+The Lou Sullivan Correspondence collection includes letters between Sullivan and various medical professionals, colleagues, and friends.
 Some correspondents include Rupert Raj, Alyn Hess, Dr. Michael Brownstein, and Dr. Paul Walker.
-Lou Sullivan was known for identifying as an openly gay trans man and fought for the medical and social rights of those who identified similarly.
+Sullivan was known for identifying as an openly gay transgender man and fought for the medical and social rights of those who identified similarly.
 These letters, dated from 1973 to 1991, detail Lou's medical transition, FtM publications, and his struggle with AIDS.
 The collection is housed on the Digital Transgender Archive.

-This collection includes ten 'zines created and published by Vanguard from 1966-1967 and a retrospective 'zine created in 2011.
+This collection includes ten zines created and published by Vanguard from 1966–1967 and a retrospective zine created in 2011.
 Contributors to Vanguard were LGBTQ youth from the streets of the Tenderloin district in San Francisco.
-These 'zines contain poems, art, and articles that reflect the issues faced by poor LGBTQ youth at the time, covering topics such as police brutality, drug addiction, and economic discrimination.
-Vanguard served as a platform to foster community and organize demonstrations for civil rights.
-Later issues address the Vietnam War and encourage a movement for peace.
-This collection also includes an edition of Vanguard Magazine from 2011 that republishes original content with retrospectives by the authors and new contributors who share some of their experiences.
+These zines contain poems, art, and articles that reflect the issues faced by poor LGBTQ youth at the time, covering topics such as police brutality, drug addiction, the Vietnam War, and economic discrimination.
+Also included is an edition of Vanguard Magazine from 2011 that republishes original content with retrospectives by the authors and new contributors who share some of their experiences.